codinfox/espresso/index.md

 ![Image to Column from 15-418/618 course website](images/im2col.png "Image to Column from 15-418/618 course website")

 In our naive implementation, we used the common 7 for loops to implement convolution layer to keep the memory usage low.
-However, it turns out that the performance suffers a lot without `im2col`.
+Also there is no parallelism at all in the naive implementation since it is doesn't use the SIMD features of CPU or the GPU parallelism.
+It turns out that the performance suffers a lot without `im2col` and parallelsim.
 The original implementation takes about 1800 seconds to evaluate a `SqueezeNet`, while the version using `im2col` and Accelerate framework for matrix multiplication takes only 7 seconds, yielding a ~250x speedup.

-The speedup can be attributed to both our efficient implementation of `im2col` function, which restructures the computation as matrix multiplication and the highly optimized Accelerate framework.
+The speedup can be attributed to both our efficient implementation of `im2col` function, which restructures the computation as matrix multiplication and the highly optimized matrix operations in Accelerate framework.

 Our implementation of `im2col` fully utilized the spacial locality in the operation.
 The `im2col` operation expands the image to multiple small vectors, each vector corresponds to the values of the image pixels when the convolution is performed.
 The above figure is a slide from 15-418/618 course website.
 There is not much spacial locality to exploit in each row, since the kernelSize is typically small (3 is a common choice).
 However, if we look at the column of the result matrix, the ajacent pixels in result matrix are the pixels with the same index in the kernel window for ajacent convolution operations, which are almost consequtive in the original image matrix, or ajacent if the stride is 1.
 Therefore, if we fill the matrix column by column, we'll have great spacial locality in reading the original matrix.
 To further improve the locality of the output matrix, we will produce a matrix that is a transpose of the matrix shown in the slide instead.
 This way, we can have the best spatial locality both in input matrix and in output matrix.